hendrikebbers/docs-devperience/hiero/sdk/TokenBurnTransaction.md

 # TokenBurnTransaction

+Transaction that is based on the protocol definition of [TokenBurn](api/TokenBurn.md)

 Burns fungible and non-fungible tokens owned by the Treasury Account.
 If no Supply Key is defined, the transaction will resolve to [`TOKEN_HAS_NO_SUPPLY_KEY`]().
 The operation decreases the Total Supply of the Token.
 Total supply cannot go below zero.